mailchimp/content-style-guide/06-web-elements.html.md

 Make sure related articles appear in a logical order, following the step down/step up rule: The first article should be a step down in complexity from the current article.
 The second one should be a step up in complexity to a more advanced article.

-Don’t repeat links from the body text in related articles.
+If you can, avoid repeating links from the body text in related articles.

 ### Titles

 Titles organize pages and guide readers.
 A title appears at the beginning of a page or section and briefly describes the content that follows.

-Tiles are (you guessed it) in title case.
+Titles are (you guessed it) in title case.

 Don’t use punctuation in a title unless the title is a question.